arand013/OOP-Team-Profile-Generator/README.md

 1. Open terminal

-2. Now, in the OOP-Team-Profile-Generator to run test
+2. Now, in the OOP-Team-Profile-Generator to run a test

-3. Run Test to see if they pass by typing "npm run test"
+3. Run a test to see if constuctor functions pass by typing "npm run test"

 4. Then, in the OOP-Team-Profile-Generator "cd" into the develop folder